-All VET Student Loan amounts incurred on census days between 1 April 2020 to 30 June 2021 will not incur the usual 20 per cent loan fee.
-Students will not need to do anything for the exemption to be applied.
+All VET Student Loan amounts incurred on census days between 1 April 2020 to 30 June 2021 did not incur the usual 20% loan fee.
 VET Student Loan debt records with the Australian Taxation Office will automatically reflect the loan fee exemption for this period.
 The 20% loan fee arrangement recommenced from 1 July 2021.

 Before you apply

 The VET Student Loans Information Booklet provides key information students applying for a VET Student Loan need to know.
 The topics covered include eligibility, applying for and managing your loan, as well as your rights and obligations.
 You must read this booklet before applying for a VET Student Loan.